opensearch-project/documentation-website/_analyzers/custom-analyzer.md

 ## Position increment gap

 The `position_increment_gap` parameter sets a positional gap between terms when indexing multi-valued fields, such as arrays.
 This gap ensures that phrase queries don't match terms across separate values unless explicitly allowed.
-For example, a default gap of 100 means terms in different array entries are 100 positions apart, preventing unintended matches in phrase searches.
+For example, a default gap of 100 specifies that terms in different array entries are 100 positions apart, preventing unintended matches in phrase searches.
 You can adjust this value or set it to `0` in order to allow phrases to span across array values.

 The following example demonstrates the effect of `position_increment_gap` using a `match_phrase` query.